 (m) “Tribunal” denotes a court, an arbitrator in a binding arbitration proceeding or a legislative body, administrative agency or other body acting in an adjudicative capacity.
 A legislative body, administrative agency or other body acts in an adjudicative capacity when a neutral official, after the presentation of evidence or legal argument by a party or parties, will render a binding legal judgment directly affecting a party’s interests in a particular matter.

-(n) “Writing” or “written” denotes a tangible or electronic record of a communication or representation, including handwriting, typewriting, printing, photostating, photography, audio or videorecording and e-mail.
+(n) “Writing” or “written” denotes a tangible or electronic record of a communication or representation, including handwriting, typewriting, printing, photostating, photography, audio or videorecording and electronic communications.
 A “signed” writing includes an electronic sound, symbol or process attached to or logically associated with a writing and executed or adopted by a person with the intent to sign the writing.

 Prior to 2002, Louisiana, like most other states, never adopted the “Terminology” provision of the ABA Model Rules because the ABA provision had no rule number.
 In 2002, the ABA removed the stand-alone Terminology section from the Model Rules and created a new Rule 1.0 to give the defined terms greater prominence and to permit the use of Comments to explicate further some of the provisions.
-See ABA Ethics 2000 Commission Revision Notes to Model Rule 1.0 (2002).
+See ABA Ethics 2000 Comm’n Rev. Notes to Model Rule 1.0 (2002).

 “Informed Consent.”
 In 2002, the ABA substituted the term “informed consent” for the pre-2002 term “consent after consultation.”
 The ABA believed that the term “consultation” was not well understood and did not sufficiently indicate the extent to which clients had to be given adequate information and explanation in order to make reasonably informed decisions.
 The ABA believed that the term “informed consent,” which is familiar from its use in other contexts, is more likely to convey to lawyers what is required under the Rules.
 No change in substance was intended.
 See id.

 “Firm.”
 In 2002, the ABA clarified (in comments to ABA Rule 1.0) that legal departments of government entities are included within the definition of “firm.”
-The ABA also included a reference to “other association authorized to practice law” to encompass lawyers practicing in limited liability entities.
+The ABA also included a reference to “other associations authorized to practice law” to encompass lawyers practicing in limited liability entities.
 However, it intended no change in substance.
 See id.

 “Fraud.”
 In 2002, the ABA redefined the term “fraud” because it was concerned that the pre-2002 definition was ambiguous since it did not clearly state whether, in addition to the intent to deceive, the conduct in question had to be fraudulent under applicable substantive or procedural law.
-The ABA was concerned that under the prior definition conduct could be considered “fraudulent” merely because it involved an intention to deceive, even though it did not violate any other law.
-The ABA clarified in Model Rule 1.0 that in order for conduct to be “fraudulent,” it must be fraudulent under applicable substantive or procedural law.
+The ABA was concerned that under the prior definition, conduct could be considered “fraudulent” merely because it involved an intention to deceive, even though it did not violate any other law.
+The ABA clarified in Model Rule 1.0 that for conduct to be “fraudulent,” it must be fraudulent under applicable substantive or procedural law.
 See id.

 “Writing.”
 In 2002, the ABA defined “signed” to include methods intended as the equivalent of a traditional signature.
 This electronic signature provision was modeled on the Uniform Electronic Transactions Act.
 See id.
+“Signed” includes “an electronic sound, symbol, or process attached to or logically associated with a writing and executed or adopted by a person with the intent to sign the writing.”
+Id.

 Comments to ABA Model Rule 1.0